OpsDataHub/data_analytics_portfolio/README.md

   - Created categories for product reports in our CRM system (Zendesk) to **collect data from 10,000+ daily customers**, improving accurate reporting at MyTutor
 - **Attention to Detail**
   - Scrutinised up to **500 daily bookings** at Ocean Holidays, analysing for correct information extracted from Excel and comparing to transmittals received to **reach 97%+ score**
-  - Extract data from the AS/400 database into Excel to format, removing duplicates and missing values to **provide to more than 200+ colleagues** across the EMEA business  at FMIC.
+  - Extract data from the AS/400 database into Excel to format, removing duplicates and missing values to **provide to more than 200+ colleagues** across the EMEA business  at FMIC

 </details>